Matt0550/TagEveryoneTelegramBot/README.md

 # Tag Everyone Telegram Bot

 This bot allows you to **mention all users in a group**.
 Users who wish to receive these notifications will have to sign up using the `/in` command.
+**NEW: Now all new users will be automatically added to the list when they join the group.**

 ## Public bot on Telegram
 You can use the public bot on Telegram: [TagEveryone_TheBot](https://t.me/TagEveryone_TheBot)